Saint-Paul-Saint-Louis church, in the Marais district

-The Saint-Paul-Saint-Louis Church, in the Marais, is a place that takes us back into the history of Paris.
-Between its impressive dome and its painting of Delacroix, exposed on its walls, it is an unmissable of the 4th district.
+The Eglise Saint-Paul-Saint-Louis, in the Marais district, is a place that takes us back into the history of Paris.
+With its impressive dome and Delacroix painting on the walls, it's a must-see in the 4th arrondissement.

-If this church tells you something, it is certainly because you have read Les Misérables by Victor Hugo, and that you remember that it is in this church that Cosette and Marius get married.
-It is also in this same church that Leopoldine, Victor Hugo's infamous daughter, was married in 1843.
-For the occasion, Hugo offered two holy water fonts to the church, which are still there today.
+If this church rings a bell, it's probably because you've read Victor Hugo's Les Misérables, and remember that it's in this church that Cosette and Marius get married.
+In 1843, Victor Hugo's infamous daughter Leopoldine was married in the same church.
+For the occasion, Hugo donated two holy-water fonts to the church, which are still there today.

-Built between 1627 and 1641, this church was the first Jesuit church in Paris to be built thanks to funding from Louis XIII, and the first church to abandon the traditional Gothic style for the Baroque style.
-In 1762, the Jesuits were expelled by Louis XV and the church was entrusted to the local religious.
+Built between 1627 and 1641, it was the first Jesuit church in Paris to be financed by Louis XIII, and the first to abandon the traditional Gothic style for the Baroque.
+In 1762, the Jesuits were expelled by Louis XV, and the church was entrusted to the local clergy.

-The Saint-Paul-Saint-Louis church quickly became one of the most important religious buildings in Paris.
-It is the Cardinal of Richelieu who inaugurates the place; and Madame de Sévigné, who was baptized in this church, came to listen to many sermons on its benches.
+Eglise Saint-Paul-Saint-Louis soon became one of the most important religious buildings in Paris.
+It was Cardinal de Richelieu who inaugurated the place; and Madame de Sévigné, who was baptized in the church, came to listen to numerous sermons in its pews.

 L'Eglise Saint-Paul-Saint-Louis, dans le MaraisL'Eglise Saint-Paul-Saint-Louis, dans le MaraisL'Eglise Saint-Paul-Saint-Louis, dans le MaraisL'Eglise Saint-Paul-Saint-Louis, dans le Marais

-Inside, theimpressive Dome, which was one of the first and largest to be built in Paris, bathes us in its light.
-It will inspire the construction of other domes, such as the Sorbonne, the Val-de-Grâce, the Invalides and those of Jesuit churches in general.
+Inside, theimpressive Dome, one of the first and largest to be built in Paris, bathes us in its light.
+It would later inspire the construction of other domes, such as those of the Sorbonne, Val-de-Grâce, Invalides and Jesuit churches in general.

-Also note the presence ofa painting by Eugene Delacroix, Christ in the Garden of Olives, and the statue The Virgin of Sorrows, by Germain Pilon, a must-see.
+A painting by Eugène Delacroix, Christ in the Garden of Olives, and the statue La Vierge de Douleur, by Germain Pilon, are also worth a visit.

 A place that plunges us back into the history of Paris.